lucasew/lucasew.github.io/content/post/20250919-project-automations/index.en.md

 - `mise.toml`: Has the toolchain versions and sometimes the commands to build the repository.
-- `renovate.json`: Renovate config file, out of the standard often there is only some automerge rules to merge patch updates and stuff like that.
+- `renovate.json`: Renovate config file, out of the standard often there are only some automerge rules to merge patch updates and stuff like that.
 It merges automatically those cases when CI is green by default.
 - `make_release`: Changes version.txt, or some other files if